 If you’re looking to break into these fields or change roles within them, our data science and analytics recruiting team recently published a great guide on what skills and tools to learn as well as how to transition your skills.
 Best of luck!

 We hope this information was helpful!
-If you’re looking to hire predictive analytics or data science talent, or are looking for new opportunities, be sure to connect with me on LinkedIn.
+If you’re looking to hire predictive analytics or data science talent, or are looking for new opportunities, be sure to connect with us.

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.